-(Danbury, CT) – BlueCrest, an industry-leading global technology provider and supplier of a comprehensive line of enterprise software, printers, inserters, sorters, and parcel solutions, is today announcing the launch of its new EvoluJet™ Printing System.
+[(Danbury, CT) January 20, 2021] – BlueCrest, an industry-leading global technology provider and supplier of a comprehensive line of enterprise software, printers, inserters, sorters, and parcel solutions, is today announcing the launch of its new EvoluJet™ Printing System.

 The EvoluJet is a new printer targeted at the entry high-volume production segment.
-This high-quality, color cut sheet inkjet printer is ideal for operations who use monochrome or color toner printing technology and can benefit from moving to high quality, more costeffective inkjet.
+This high-quality, color-cut sheet inkjet printer is ideal for operations that use monochrome or color toner printing technology and can benefit from moving to high-quality, more cost-effective inkjet.
 Additionally, for those operations that already use roll-fed inkjet printing systems, EvoluJet is a valuable production system for short-run print jobs or reprints.

-The EvoluJet printer leverages proven, reliable printhead technology from Kyocera that delivers impressive print quality at a low initial investment and run costs, making it an ideal entry to high volume production inkjet.
+The EvoluJet printer leverages proven, reliable printhead technology from Kyocera that delivers impressive print quality at a low initial investment and running costs, making it an ideal entry to high-volume production inkjet.
 Based on the TASKalfa Pro 15000c, the EvoluJet is optimized for transaction mail and vote-by-mail ballot printing for customers with monthly print volumes in the 250,000 to 1+ million impression range.

 Key benefits of the EvoluJet include: